torquatos/studiesConcepts/Database_concepts.md

                     ex.
 DROP TABLE clients
             - TRUNCATE: used to remove all the data of a table but keeping the structure of the table.
 It's faster than the DELETE ex.
 TRUNCATE TABLE

+        b.
+DML - Data Manipulation Language

+            - INSERT: used to insert new reisters in a table
+            - UPDATE: used to modify data already existent in your table
+            - DELETE:
+            - SELECT: